-Term Definition Additional interface This term is used to denote an interface that is present on the product and required for its routine operation (it is therefore not a 'non-operational interface' as defined here), but that is not used to provide the functionality defined in [b] and [d] (it is therefore not an 'operational interface' as defined here).
+Term Definition Additional interface This term is used to denote an interface that is present on the product and required for its routine operation (it is therefore not a 'non-operational interface' as defined here), but that is not used to provide the functionality defined in [b] and [d] (it is therefore no an 'operational interface' as defined here).
 The interface between an Auxiliary Proportional Controller and the load that it controls would be an example of such an interface.
-ALCS Auxiliary Load Control Switch as defined in [b].
+ALCS Auxiliary Load Control Switch.
 A switch controlling a load on the supply.
 Alert A message generated by a device including in response to a problem or the risk of a potential problem Allow-list The CHF Device Log acts as an allow-list for all devices that are allowed to communicate on the HAN.
 In this SC "allow-list" replaces "white-list" as described in section 13.7.1.1 of [d].
 API Application Programming Interface Auxiliary Controller Auxiliary Controller as defined in [b].
 Auxiliary Proportional Controller (APC) Auxiliary Proportional Controller as defined in [b].
 CAD Consumer Access Device - a component that allows consumer devices to be connected to the SMHAN to retrieve certain information.
-CAVP Cryptographic Algorithm Validation Programme - a scheme administered by the US National Institute of Standard and Technology (NIST) for validation testing for Federal Information Processing Standards (FIPS) approved and NIST recommended cryptographic algorithms and components of algorithms. СН Communications Hub as defined in [e] CHF Communications Hub Function Command An instruction to perform a function, received or sent via any interface.
+CAVP Cryptographic Algorithm Validation Programme - a scheme administered by the US National Institute of Standard and Technology (NIST) for validation testing for Federal Information Processing Standards (FIPS) approved and NIST recommended cryptographic algorithms and components of algorithms.
+CH Communications Hub as defined in [e] CHF Communications Hub Function Command An instruction to perform a function, received or sent via any interface.
 Communications Broker Data Communications Company (DCC) serving as an intermediary between Service Users and Smart Metering Equipment.
-Communications Hub A device or set of devices which meet the requirements of [e] and is located at the consumer's premises which will have the capability to communicate with the SMHAN and the SMWAN.
-Communications Link The exchange of Commands, Responses, Alerts and other information between a system or Device and another system or Device which is independent of the transport mechanism used.
+Communications Hub A device or set of devices located at the consumer's premises which will have the capability to communicate with the SMHAN and the SMWAN.